DataDreamer0101/titanic-eda/README.md

 1. Open the `Titanic_EDA.ipynb` notebook on GitHub to see all analyses and visuals.
 2. Optionally, download the notebook and run locally using Python.

-## Optional Extensions
-- Build a predictive model (e.g., Logistic Regression) to predict survival (not included in this EDA).

----